Immortal Beloved: Antonie Brentano and other alternatives (1955-2011)

 There was four years later also a claim by Japanese author Yayoi Aoki who had "discovered" Antonie.
 However, this had not been noticed outside Japan.
 She also published her findings again in a recent book in German.

 Once again and more detailed Solomon (1972, 1998) suggested Antonie Brentano to have been the "Immortal Beloved".
+(Note: He used documents about Beethoven's and the Brentanos' whereabouts discovered by (Marek 1969); see (Goldschmidt 1980).)
 His hypothesis was founded on two major assumptions (or prerequisites):